Kensington substation upgrade

 Different divisions of Northpower are involved in the project, including our Network,Transmission, Contracting and Electrical Services teams, along with several other external contractors.

-Civil works have been consented by Whangārei District Council and will be undertaken during regular working hours.
-This includes digging and levelling the site, trenching and hydro extraction, before foundations are built and construction begins.
+Civil works have been consented by Whangārei District Council and are undertaken during regular working hours.
+This includes the digging and levelling the site, trenching and hydro extraction, and rock breaking, which were all done with noise-mitigation measures in place.

 Construction of the switchroom, and installation of transformers and switchgear will be done in stages.
 Equipment will be commissioned and livened at each stage completion with minimal, if any power outages to customers